Famoto/Whispurr/README.md

 **Client Side:**

 - **Generate UserID:**
-    - Hash the public signing key using BLAKE2b to create a unique UserID.
+    - Hash the IK_pub using BLAKE2b to create a unique UserID.
 - **Key Generation:**
     - Generate a long-term Ed25519 signing key pair.
     - Generate initial keys for X3DH and Double Ratchet protocols.